IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

 ## Your Personal To-Do List Tracker

+### Problem Statement

+Modern day todo list applications rely on manul input from keyboards, mouses and other hands on devices.
+This creates a problem for users with physical disabilities, multitaskers and those who want to use hands-free applications.
+TalkTask addresses those issues by using speech recognition in our application, enabling voice-controlled task management.
+Users will be able add, remove, prioritize, schedule and manipulate tasks through voice commands.
+This improves accessibility, convience and efficiency that other todo list applications today don't offer.

 ### Abstract

 TalkTask is a web application that utilizes speech recognition to streamline to-do list management.
 Using speech recognition, we are able to allow users to add, remove, prioritize, and even schedule daily tasks with simple voice commands for multiple languages including, but not limited to English, Spanish, French, and more.
 Designed with accessibility and flexibility in mind, TalkTask provides a hands-free and user-friendly experience across various devices such as desktops and mobile devices.
 The platform prioritizes ease-of-access for all users and user privacy, ensuring secure handling of voice input.
 Stretch goals or future iterations aim to implement a database to allow users to save and store their tasks after going offline, and set reminders for upcoming tasks if given a time requirement.